mapbox/cpp/glossary.md

 **_binary distribution matters_**
 You seek to distribute your code to users and clients via easily installable binaries (without them needing to know how to compile it)

+---

-It covers these primary areas:
+The glossary covers these primary areas:

 -   packaging
 -   build systems